-To date, RFFL served over 2.5 million lunches, breakfasts, and snacks!
+To date, RFFL has provided over 2.7 million lunches, breakfasts, and snacks!

 Child Hunger is a Reality in Regina

 According to the South Saskatchewan Community Foundation's Vital Signs report, child poverty is a reality.
 The statistics are staggering.